bojanpopic/developer.joomlatools.com/extensions/docman/api.md

 DOCman requests must be associated with a valid Joomla! menu item **(Itemid)**, and the following API documentation assumes you will add it with each request.**

-**PHP Examples**
+**PHP Examples and Plugin Events**

 Included in each request type is the PHP API analogue.
 It shows you how you would do the same operation from inside the code.
+Also, a list of relevant plugin events that you can make use of to alter the input or output of a particular request.

 # Group Documents